-Calls for policy changes as lives put at risk by bureaucracyFebruary 15th, 2012 in Cancer /
+Calls for policy changes as lives put at risk by bureaucracyFebruary 15, 2012 in Medicine & Health / Cancer

 A European Parliament event to discuss how EU legislation has negatively affected the treatment received by children and adolescents has marked International Childhood Cancer Day - 15th February.